spacetelescope/jwst/docs/jwst/guider_cds/description.rst

    var^P = \frac{ slope }{ tgroup \times gain }  \,,

 where :math:`gain` is the gain for the pixel (from the GAIN reference file), in e/DN.
-The :math:`slope` is the slope of the pixel,
+The :math:`slope` is the slope of the pixel.

 The square-root of the sum of the Poisson variance and read noise variance is written to the ERR extension.